Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Mark McGuinn, Jim Foster & Don Kerce)

 An odd release...
-This is the follow-up to McGuinn's self-titled album, an indie album that yielded an unexpected Country chart-topping single.
+This is the follow-up to McGuinn's self-titled debut, an indie album that yielded an unexpected Country chart-topping single.
 McGuinn's clearly trying to make it as a Nashville songsmith -- this disc is packed with musical formulae and gimmicky songs.
 The best of these is perhaps "115 Pounds," in which the narrator's health problems are all explained by his having lost his girlfriend (the 115 pounds in question...)
 The thing about McGuinn's bid for country stardom is that he's such a square peg -- he's a beret-wearing hipster with a so-so voice...
 But you can see why it might work.
 I guess the best way to look at this album is as a songwriter's calling card; be interesting to see how many of these songs wind up on other people's albums someday...

-McHayes "Lessons In Lonely" (Universal South Records, 2003) (Unreleased-?)
+McHayes "Lessons In Lonely" (Universal South Records, 2003) (Unreleased)

 Madison McKenzie "A Part Of Me" (MadiMMusic, 2013)